gimelbrantlab/magic/README.md

 # MaGIC

 This software generates predictions or classifiers for monoallelic gene expression (MAE) from chromatin mark enrichment data.
 It is primarily based on the work of the [Gimelbrant lab](https://gimelbrantlab.dfci.harvard.edu/).
+We have a standalone MaGIC pipeline and also a Shiny app.

 ## Docker

-In order to make it easier to test and use MaGIC, we have Docker image that you can use.
-In this case, the only requirement is to have Docker installed.
+To get started, we suggest to use Docker image with the Shiny app for MaGIC.
+The only requirement is to have Docker installed.
 Please see the [instructions](https://github.com/gimelbrantlab/magic/blob/master/Installation.md) if you don't have it installed yet.

 First, you'll need to login to Docker (please make sure you are using you login, NOT your email address):
 ```